JamesRobertSutcliffe/fruit-basket/README.md

 HTML / CSS

-stylise baskey - rounded edges and padding / move to modal or new area on click? resize images - all to the size of kiwi
+sort padding - get cards to sit in centre of gridspace? stylise basket - rounded edges and padding / sort padding (see above) ---- move to modal or new area on click?!?! resize images - all to the size of kiwi
-Add total section to basket - stylise

 JS